roubles/macmounter/README.md

 # macmounter

-A very light weight python daemon that mounts remote servers, and keeps them mounted. macmounter can be used for *any* protocol, sshfs, samba, afp, ftp, ntfs, webdav etc.
+A very light weight python daemon that **automatically mounts** remote servers, and **keeps them mounted**. macmounter can be used for *any* protocol, sshfs, samba, afp, ftp, ntfs, webdav etc.

 It is written for a OS X, but should be portable to any system that runs python 2.7.X.

-This is completely command line driven and is not moron friendly.
-Though, for g33ks, it is a two step install, and a one step per server.
+This is completely command line driven and is **not** moron friendly.
+For g33ks, it is a two step install, and a one step per server.
+The logs are very verbose and should be indicate any issues.

 ## Install